Proctor Knott (horse)

-Proctor Knott (foaled 1886 in Tennessee) was an American Thoroughbred racehorse gelding.
+Proctor Knott (foaled 12 April 1886 in Tennessee) was an American Thoroughbred racehorse gelding.
 His sire was the Hall of Famer Luke Blackburn, and his dam Tallapaloosa.
 He was bred by Belle Meade Stud and like his father, who had been named for the then-current governor of Kentucky, he was named for Governor J. Proctor Knott.
-He was owned during his racing career by George Scoogan and Sam Bryant.
+He was owned during his racing career by George Scoogan and Sam Bryant, who purchased him at auction for $450.

 Racing career

 Trained by co-owner, Captain Samuel W. Bryant, Proctor Knott had a career racing record of 26 starts, 11 wins, 6 seconds and 4 thirds, earning $80,350.

 In 1888, as a juvenile, he won the Alexander Stakes at Churchill Downs in Louisville, Kentucky.
 Returning north, Proctor Knott won the Junior Champion Stakes for which he earned $20,935, the richest offered by Monmouth Park Racetrack.

 By far his most important win came in the inaugural running of Futurity Stakes at Sheepshead Bay Race Track.
-The winner's share of the purse was the enormous amount of $41,675 at a time when the 1888 Kentucky Derby winner earned $4,740 and the 1888 Belmont Stakes winner $3,440.
+The winner's share of the purse was the enormous amount of $50,000 at a time when the 1888 Kentucky Derby winner earned $4,740 and the 1888 Belmont Stakes winner $3,440.
+An estimated crowd of 40,000 were on hand for the race.
+In this race he defeated Salvator.

 Proctor Knott is listed by Thoroughbred Heritage as American Champion Two-Year-Old Male Horse of 1888.

-During his three-year-old campaign, at Churchill Downs Proctor Knott finished second in the Kentucky Derby as the 1-2 favorite behind Spokane.
-Proctor Knott false started twice, ran off and almost unseated his rider, according to the official comments, then raced wide and lost in a contested finish.
-He also ran second in the Omnibus Stakes at Monmouth Park behind Longstreet, the 1891 American Horse of the Year and son of the great Longfellow.
-He ran second again in the Clark Handicap, where the finishers came in just as they had in the Kentucky Derby.
+During his three-year-old campaign, he entered the Kentucky Derby as the 1-2 favorite against a horse he will soon be well acquainted with, Spokane.
+Proctor Knott false started twice, ran off and almost unseated his rider, according to the official comments, then raced wide and lost in a contested finish when the judges put the nose win in Spokane's favor.

-Racing at age three, Proctor Knott had limited success but did win the Sheridan Stakes at Washington Park Racetrack in Chicago.
-In that race he defeated Spokane, the horse he had run second to in the Kentucky Derby.
+The pair met again a few days later in the Clark Handicap at Churchill Downs, with Spokane this time winning by three lengths.

+The American Derby would mark the third meeting of the two, competing for more than $15,400 with a crowd of over 30,000 on hand at Washington Park in Chicago.
+Once again, after leading for much of the race Proctor Knott could not hold off the late closing move of Spokane in the stretch.

+Finally, Proctor Knott got a win over Spokane by two lengths on the July 4th Sheridan Stakes at Washington Park in front of a crowd of 20,000 while carrying 10lbs less than his rival.

+He also ran second in the Omnibus Stakes at Monmouth Park on August 13, behind Longstreet, the 1891 American Horse of the Year and son of the great Longfellow.
+He beat his other common foe, Salvator in the race.